UK And Australia Sign New Defence Pact - UrduPoint

 "I think one of the most important elements is it describes a mechanism by which we consult when either of our countries are under threat," said Shapps.

-Australia is deeply involved in US-led efforts to counter China's increasingly assertive behavior in the Asia-Pacific.
+Australia is deeply involved in US-led efforts to counter China's increasingly assertive behaviour in the Asia-Pacific.

 Among a host of other initiatives included in the deal is "closer collaboration on undersea warfare", and greater UK contribution to Australian-hosted joint military exercises.